GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

           provided buffers, `data` or `device_data`, is up to date at the time of initialization.

         For common keyword-only arguments, please see below.

+    If :code:`copy=False` and neither :code:`data` nor :code:`device_data` are provided, the other arguments are used to allocate an appropriate buffer without initialization (equivalent to call :code:`empty()`).
+If :code:`data` or :code:`device_data` is provided, the consistency of the parameters with the buffers is validated.

+    If the field is not 3-D, as indicated by :code:`axes`, the length of parameters :code:`aligned_index` and :code:`shape`, may either be of length 3 or of the actual dimension of the storage, where the not needed entries are ignored in the latter case.

 The definitions of the common parameters accepted by all the previous functions are the following: